alicewriteswrongs/pit.py/README.md

 #pit.py

 It's a gitlike VCS in Python!
 Wow!
 It's called pit because it's not great.
 Pit is written in Python 3, and it expects it to be at /usr/bin/python3.
-If you're python 3 is a different place you can probably either edit pit.py or make a symlink.
+If your python 3 is in a different place you can probably either edit pit.py or make a symlink.

 It makes it a bit easier to use if you do: